Jacqueline Rosenjack Burchum, DNSc, FNP-BC, CNE

-As a nurse practitioner and researcher, Dr. Burchums work has centered on addressing the needs of vulnerable populations with a special focus on immigrant and refugee populations.
-She is a current and active member of the Tennessee Immigrant Rights Coalition, the Migrant Clinicians Network, and the International Transcultural Nursing Society, where she serves as peer reviewer for the Journal of Transcultural Nursing.
+As a nurse practitioner and researcher, Dr. Burchum’s interests have centered on addressing the needs of vulnerable populations with a special focus on immigrant and refugee populations.
+She is a current and active member of the Tennessee Immigrant Rights Coalition, the Migrant Clinicians Network, and the International Transcultural Nursing Society, where she serves as peer reviewer for the International Journal of Transcultural Nursing.
 Dr. Burchum is a National Health Service Corps Ambassador.
-In this role she links students and providers with opportunities to provide primary health care in communities with limited access to care.
+In this role, she links students and providers with opportunities to provide primary health care in communities with limited access to care.
 Dr. Burchum has presented on cultural needs of special populations at local, national, and international conferences.
 Her conceptual analysis, Cultural Competence: An Evolutionary Perspective, has been widely referenced, nationally and internationally, by healthcare professionals, educational institutions, and governmental agencies.

 Dr. Burchum’s primary teaching responsibilities include Pharmacology, Advanced Pharmacology, and Advanced Family Nursing.
 She is a member of the Tennessee/American Nurses Association, Sigma Theta Tau International Honor Society, the National League for Nursing, the International Transcultural Nursing Society, and the National Organization of Nurse Practitioner Faculties.